Keschler/cr-bot/README.md

 - The hand-card and next-card UI classifiers reached 100% accuracy on the tested 2.6 Hog Cycle workflow, but have not been fully validated across every other deck and troop/card combination.
 - Heroes/champions are not currently included in detection, either in the YOLO battlefield detector setup or in the self-trained hand-card and next-card UI classifiers.
 - Goblinstein and Three Musketeers are not added to the hand-card and next-card detection model.
+- Active evolutions can appear as `evo-*` in hand state, but evolution names are not yet represented by `CARD_METADATA` IDs and therefore are not encoded in the card one-hot feature vector.
+- The battlefield detector only recognizes evolution classes included in the older KataCR model.
+Newer evolutions such as Cannon Evolution do not have dedicated YOLO classes.
+- Mirror cannot be identified from its spawned battlefield unit; it requires hand/cycle inference.
 - Timer, elixir, and tower HP extraction can still be noisy in some frames.
 - Enemy elixir is an estimate, not a value shown by the game.
 - Spell detection can be ambiguous when multiple radius effects overlap or when the purple elixir-cost overlay is outside the selected spell ellipse crop.